DreamTecHunter/PictureModifier/README.md

 At least one picture (<b>jpg</b>) has to be in the input-folder (ReversePicture/wwwroot/input),</br>
 if there is no picture, it will happen nothing obvious.<</br>
 If it worked properly, in the output-folder (ReversePicture/wwwroot/output) should be some reversed pictures.</br>
+There should be no problem with the placeholder, they can be deleted.
 </p>
 </br>
 <p>